top of page

 ~Parterre Box, John Yohalem

-“Isaiah Musik-Ayala presented a sturdy bass-baritone to the role of Phanuel, who seems to be playing both sides in this political conflict.
+“Isaiah Musik-Ayala presented a sturdy [bass] to the role of Phanuel, who seems to be playing both sides in this political conflict.
 His singing moved from gentle and tempered during his Act three aria to more bullish in his meeting with Hérode.”

 ~OperaWire, David Salazar